How to get rid of unwanted pests in your tank

-There are some of these pests in your tank that will give you much more trouble that you ever thought of ways how to remove them.
+There are some of these pests in the tank that will give you much more trouble than you ever thought of ways how to remove them.
 Some of these creatures can be extremely harmful to the corals and fish in your tank if you don’t find a solution removing them.
-However, if there are instances that these unwanted pests get into your systems, below are some of the tips which you may try using .
+However, if there are instances that these unwanted pests get into your systems, below are some of the tips which you may try using.

 So the big question… How to get rid of pests in your tank?